Date First Published: September 24, 2019

 To observe is to determine what is happening by looking and/or hearing for a certain duration.
 Observation is made on a dynamic state for a duration that is sufficient to for the happening to be completed.
 Procedures and processes are assessed through observation.
-The assessor/auditor has to be present at the site where they are being carried out or may review footage of closed circuit TV recordings.
+The assessor/auditor has to be present at the site where they are being carried out or may review footage of closed circuit video recordings.
 He/she must be aware of the correct way they are to be done (based on for example the Standard Operating Procedure – SOP).
 The performance of procedures or processes is operator dependent.
-To look for consistency the observation of how an operator performs, the observation can be repeated on other similar cases if necessary.
+To look for consistency the observation of how an operator performs, the observation can be repeated on other similar cases performed by the same person, if necessary.
 Also performance by different operators can be compared.

 Information can be gathered through a face to face interview or through a self administered questionnaire.
 Their use is mainly to gauge the knowledge, understanding, awareness, opinions and attitude of service providers.

 Audit through the Study of Recorded Data